The Difference Between an Intensive Outpatient Program and Outpatient Treatment

 What Is an Intensive Outpatient Program (IOP)?

-An Intensive Outpatient Program Boston is a structured level of addiction treatment that provides comprehensive support while allowing participants to live at home.
-It offers more clinical hours and therapeutic intensity than traditional outpatient therapy but is less demanding than inpatient or Partial Hospitalization Programs Boston (PHPs).
+An Intensive Outpatient Program is a structured level of addiction treatment that provides comprehensive support while allowing participants to live at home.
+It offers more clinical hours and therapeutic intensity than traditional outpatient therapy but is less demanding than inpatient or Partial Hospitalization Programs (PHPs).

 Typical Features of IOP: